jbcodeforce/yarfba/docs/serverless/apigtw.md

 ## Pricing

 * Pay when APIs are in use at a set cost per million requests.
-Data Transfer out of AWS cost occurs.
+Cost occurs for Data Transfer out of AWS.
 * HTTP APIs are designed with minimal features so that they can be offered at a lower price.
 * WebSocket APIs maintain persistent connections with clients for full-duplex communication.
 WebSocket APIs for API Gateway charge for the messages you send and receive.
-Also charged for the total number of connection minutes. the `$connect` route is to initiate the connection, `$disconnect` route.. and `$default` route when route selection cannot be assessed.
+Also charged for the total number of connection minutes. the `$connect` route is to initiate the connection, `$disconnect` route to close the communication, and `$default` route when route selection cannot be assessed.
 * Caching is billed by the hour.
-* API can be sell as SaaS on Marketplace.
+* APIs can be sell as SaaS on Marketplace.

 ## Monitoring